meghdadFar/wordview/README.rst

 Utilities
 #########

-``wordview`` offers a number of utility functions that you can use for common pre and post processing tasks in NLP.
+Wordview offers a number of utility functions that you can use for common pre and post processing tasks in NLP.
 See `utilities documentation page <./docs/source/utilities.rst>`__ for usage and examples.

 Contributing
 ############

 Thank you for contributing to wordview!
 We and the users of this repo appreciate your efforts!
-You can visit the `contributing page <CONTRIBUTING.rst>`__ for detailed instructions about how you can contribute to ``wordview``.
+You can visit the `contributing page <CONTRIBUTING.rst>`__ for detailed instructions about how you can contribute to Wordview.

 ..
 If spot a problem or you have a feature request